adrianb92/vqa-model/README.md

 This project implements a Visual Question Answering (VQA) system using PyTorch.
 The model combines text and image inputs to answer questions about images.
 It leverages pre-trained models such as DistilBERT for text encoding and ResNet50 for image encoding.
 The project also uses the Hugging Face `transformers` library for natural language processing and `timm` for the image model.

-The project is modular and organized into various components for data loading, model definition, training, and validation.
+The project is modular and organized into various components for data loading, model definition, training, validation and testing.

 ## Project Structure

 The project is organized as follows:

 ```
-my_project/
+vqa-model/
 ├── data/
 │   └── data_loading.py           # Data loading scripts
 ├── datasets/